-Refer to Figure 2-4 when completing the following steps to remove the power from the GIGAswitch/ATM 5-slot system.
+Refer to Figure 2-6 when completing the following steps to remove the power from the GIGAswitch/ATM 5-slot system:

-1. Locate the power switch 1 and the power connector 2.

-- 2. Place the power switch \square in the 0 (OFF) position. - 3.
+- 1. Locate the power switch 0 and the power connector 2. - 2.
+Place the power switch 1 in the 0 (OFF) position.
+Note that you should press the side marked 1 so that the side marked 0 becomes visible. - 3.
 Do not remove the power cord from the power connector 2.
 The power cord provides the ground for ESD protection.

-Figure 2-4 Removing Power
+Figure 2-6 Removing Power